AbdulGaniShaikh/connect-hub/README.md

-# ConnectHub - Social Media App Backend
+# ConnectHub - Social Media App

-ConnectHub is a feature-rich social media app backend developed using Spring Boot and MongoDB.
+ConnectHub is a feature-rich social media app developed using React.
 It provides a robust foundation for building a modern social networking platform with a focus on user interaction and content sharing.

 ## How to run